ietf-teep/architecture/draft-ietf-teep-architecture.md

 ## Malicious TA Removal

 It is possible that a rogue developer distributes a malicious Untrusted Application and intends to get a malicious TA installed.
-It’s the responsibility of the TAM to not install malicious trusted apps in the first plalce.
-TEEP architecture allows a TEEP Agent to decide which TAMs it trusts via Trust Anchors, and delegates the TA authenticity check to the TAMs it trusts.
+It's the responsibility of the TAM to not install malicious trusted apps in the first place.
+The TEEP architecture allows a TEEP Agent to decide which TAMs it trusts via Trust Anchors, and delegates the TA authenticity check to the TAMs it trusts.

-It may happen that a TA was considered trustworthy but find to be buggy or compromised.
+It may happen that a TA was previously considered trustworthy but is later found to be buggy or compromised.
-In this case, the TAM should initiate the removal of the TA process by notifying devices to remove the TA and the device owner to remove also potentially malicious Untrusted Application that use the TA.
-Since a TA removal request needs to be launched from the device side, some communication channels to the device with the TA should be available for a TA removal.
-A TAM provider might publish the TA list that were previously authorized but not trusted anymore in a way that the device can query or be notified.
-There are mutliple ways how the interaction can be done.
-One of the ways, for example, can use some software in a device that periodically scan for TA list that should be removed, and launch the removal.
-A TAM provider may define a flow and provide tools how a TAM initiated TA removal can be done.
+In this case, the TAM can initiate the removal of the TA by notifying devices to remove the TA (and potentially the REE or device owner to remove any Untrusted Application that depend on the TA).
+If the TAM does not currently have a connection to the TEEP Agent on a device, such a notification would occur the next time connectivity does exist.

+Furthermore the policy in the Verifier in an attestation process can be updated so that any evidence that includes the malicious TA would result in an attestation failure.

 ## Certificate Renewal